-- Significant Alignment with Stakeholders Most of the compensation paid to our executives is in the form of equity awards tying the majority of executive pay to the Company's long-term Total Shareholder Return ("TSR") performance. - Half of the total award granted for 2023 were in the form of time-based LTIP Units that vest ratably over a five-year period based on continued service, which is significantly longer than the average 3-year period used in the REIT industry.
-Additionally, our CEO is subject to an additional 2-year post-vesting holding period on all time-based and performancebased LTIP Units. - Half of the total awards granted for 2023 were in the form performance-based LTIP Units that only vest at the end of three years if (i) relative TSR goals are achieved (represents 75% of the award); and (ii) same-property NOI goals are achieved (represents 25% of the award).
-Same store NOI rewards organic growth in our existing portfolio and is an important measure of the Company's long-term success.
-Any earned performance-based LTIP Units are subject to an additional 2-year post-vest holding period for all our NEOs.
-Additionally, the CEO's earned awards will not fully vest until two years following the end of the performance period and are also subject to a 2-year post-vesting holding period to further promote retention that is well in excess of industry standards. - We also maintain the long-term incentive alignment program to ensure alignment with our fund investors, which is based on the fundamental principle that participants should only realize value if a particular fund has achieved significant success by generating more than a 6% per annum preferred rate of return on its portfolio of investments and typically involves value creation over a seven- to ten-year period. - Commitment to Strong Governance We are committed to maintaining strong governance features that effectively provide risk oversight of our compensation structure including: - Share ownership requirements, including 10x base salary for our CEO - Anti-hedging and anti-pledging policies - Long-term vesting requirements on equity awards - Post-vesting holdings requirements for CEO equity awards
+- All NEOs elected to receive their 2024 annual cash incentive in the form of time-based long-term incentive partnership units ("LTIP Units"), which include a 5-year vesting period for our CEO (3 years for other NEOs), plus a 2-year post-vest holding period for all NEOs - Half of our LTI awards are granted in time-based LTIP Units that vest ratably over a five-year period based on continued service, which is significantly longer than the average 3-year period used in the REIT industry - The remaining half of our LTI awards are granted in performance-based LTIP Units that only vest at the end of three years if (i) relative TSR goals are achieved (represents 75% of the award); and (ii) same-property NOI goals are achieved (represents 25% of the award).
+Our CEO's earned awards are subject to an additional two years of vesting after the 3-year performance period.
+For all NEOs, any earned performance-based LTIP Units are subject to an additional 2-year post-vest holding period. - All of our CEO's equity awards are subject to an additional 2-year post-vest holding period (and most awards for other NEOs) to further promote retention that is well in excess of industry standards - We also maintain the long-term incentive alignment program to ensure alignment with our investment management platform investors, which is based on the fundamental principle that participants should only realize value after a preferred return is achieved

+Commitment to Strong Governance

+We are committed to maintaining strong governance features that effectively provide risk oversight of our compensation structure, including:

-- Caps on annual cash awards and equity award payouts - Multiple performance factors tied to our overall business strategy - Range of payouts (not all-or-nothing) - · Clawback policy for executive officers
+- Share ownership requirements, including 10x base salary plus bonus for our CEO - Anti-hedging and anti-pledging policies - · Long-term vesting requirements on equity awards - · Post-vesting holding requirements for CEO equity awards (and most awards for other NEOs) - · Caps on annual cash awards and equity award payouts - Multiple performance factors tied to our overall business strategy - Range of payouts (not all-or-nothing) - · Clawback policy for executive officers